What is pyrimethamine?

 - About anything that could affect your ability to take medicines, such as difficulty swallowing or remembering to take pills.

 - If you are pregnant or plan to become pregnant.
-Whether pyrimethamine can harm an unborn baby is unknown.
 Pyrimethamine should be used during pregnancy only if the potential benefit justifies the potential risk to the Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV may include other recommendations on the use of pyrimethamine during pregnancy.
 Please refer to these guidelines for additional information. .
-Talk to your health care provider about possible risks with taking pyrimethamine when pregnant.
+Talk to your health care provider about the risks and benefits of taking pyrimethamine during pregnancy.
 The

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Pyrimethamine may affect the way other medicines or products work, and other medicines or products may affect how pyrimethamine works.
 Ask your health care provider if there are interactions between pyrimethamine and the other medicines you take.